 The small quantities of powder used in these guns, and their intrinsick value, when out of use, as old brass, makes them come to the purchaser cheaper than the common cast-iron guns.

 Powder, ball, grape, canister, bar, and chain shot of all sorts, musquets with or without bayonets, swords, cutlases, blunder-busses, pistols, powder horns, speaking trumpets, pole-axes, pikes, cartridge and cartouch-boxes, flints, cartridge-paper, spy-glasses, night-glasses, watch and half watch glasses, compasses, benicall lamps, colours, drums, fighting and other lanthorns, ship stoves, ship bells, and ship kettles, with a large variety of other ship stores.

 Competent crew who could serve them were readily at hand – many of them Royal Navy trained!
 There was no concept of continuous service in the Royal Navy of this era and hands were discharged whenever ships were de-commissioned.

 Punctuation was not their strong point, and while the officers don’t identify the offending cutter it could easily have been Harry Carter’s Swallow.
-The Customs shallop Prince Ernest, she was technically attached to the St. Ives collectorship being the personal property of John Knill, the St .
+The Customs shallop Prince Ernest, was technically attached to the St. Ives collectorship being the personal property of John Knill, the St .
 Ives Collector of Customs.
-We hear nothing more of her, but in August 1778 her ex-commander, Henry Jane, took command of John Knill’s privateer cum revenue cutter Brilliant which may well have been the re-branded Prince Ernest. [*]
+We hear nothing more of her, but in August 1778 her ex-commander, Henry Jane, took command of John Knill’s privateer cum revenue cutter Brilliant4 which may well have been the re-named Prince Ernest.